Ramon Llull: Academic theology

 Llull's most significant early modern proponent was Nicholas of Cusa.
 He collected many works by Llull and adapted many aspects of Lullian thought for his own mystical theology.
 There was also growing interest in Lullism in Catalonia, Italy, and France.
 Jacques Lefèvre d'Étaples published eight of Llull's books in 1499, 1505, and 1516.
 Lefèvre was therefore responsible for the first significant circulation of Llull's work in print outside of Catalonia.
 It is thought that the influence of Lullian works in Renaissance Italy (coinciding with the rise of neoplatonism) contributed to a development in metaphysics, from a static Artistotelian notion of being to reality as a dynamic process.
 In Northern and Central Europe Lullism was adopted by Lutherans and Calvinists interested in promoting programs of theological humanism.
 Gottfried Leibniz was exposed to these currents during his years in Mainz, and Llull's Art clearly informed his De Arte Combinatoria.

-Pseudo-Llull and alchemy
+Pseudo-Lullian Alchemy and Encyclopedism

 There is a significant body of alchemical treatises falsely attributed to Llull.
 The two fundamental works of the corpus are the Testamentum and the Liber de secretis naturae seu de quinta essentia which both date to the fourteenth century.
 Occultists such as Heinrich Cornelius Agrippa and Giordano Bruno were inspired by these works.
 Despite Llull's growing identification with alchemy and Neoplatonic mysticism, others (such as Giulio Pace and Johann Heinrich Alsted) were still interested in the Lullian Art as a universal logic, even in the seventeenth century when Descartes and Ramus proposed competing systems.